sora-xor/sora-docs/src/provide-liquidity-to-xyk-pools.md

 ---
-title: "Provide Liquidity on the Sora Network | Sora Docs"
+title: "Provide Liquidity on the SORA Network | SORA Docs"
 head:
   - - meta
     - name: description
-      content: "Learn how to provide liquidity on the Sora Network and participate in the liquidity pools of Polkaswap.
-Discover the benefits of liquidity provision, the process of adding liquidity to pools, and how to earn rewards for your contributions to the Sora ecosystem."
+      content: "Learn how to provide liquidity on the SORA Network and participate in the liquidity pools of Polkaswap.
+Discover the benefits of liquidity provision, the process of adding liquidity to pools, and how to earn rewards for your contributions to the SORA ecosystem."
   - - meta
     - name: keywords
-      content: "provide liquidity, Sora Network, Polkaswap, liquidity pools, adding liquidity, liquidity rewards, Sora ecosystem"
+      content: "provide liquidity, SORA Network, Polkaswap, liquidity pools, adding liquidity, liquidity rewards, SORA ecosystem"
 ---

 <!-- TODO: